Simple Substitutions for Living Healthy on a Budget

 You can of course choose to enjoy these options if you’d like, but homemade air-popped popcorn is a solid alternative.
 You get to control how your popcorn is made and what goes onto it.
 And, it’s dirt cheap!

 From a 6 pack of microwaveable popcorn bags, you get around 67.5 cups of popped popcorn.
 Pre-popped bags have around 20 cups.
 With a bag of kernels for you to pop at home, you can make 165 cups of popcorn!If we think of a serving of popcorn as about 4 cups (what we might eat in a sitting), it’s clear popping your own kernels is the best option for living healthy on a budget:

 Popcorn Kernels:$0.06/serving($2.29/32 oz. bag [yields 165 cups popped popcorn])

 Sure, making air-popped popcorn at home requires an air-popper, which means spending some money to get it.
 But, it’s a worthwhile investment—for your wallet, and for your body.
 You can find a good air-popper for around $20, but you’d earn that money right back.
 Just one bag of kernels that you pop at home will produce 165 cups of popcorn, which will last you awhile.
 You’d need to buy more than 8 pre-popped bags to get the same amount of popcorn, and that would end up costing more than the air-popper!

 As Always: You Do You!

 Some of these budget substitutes may work for you, and some may be more of an inconvenience than they’re worth.
 Find the balance between budgeting time and budgeting money that works for you.
-There are so many ways to live a healthy life—and to do it on a budget!
+With a little planning and intention, there are tons of ways that we can live healthy on a budget!